-If you are new to knitting and wondering how to knit a shawl, look no further, as it is both simple and quick.
+If you are new to knitting and you are wondering how to knit a shawl, look no further, as it is both simple and quick.
 In no time at all, you will have yourself a new and highly desirable fashion item.

 How To Knit A Shawl